dvfrancis/hi-lo-card-game/README.md

     ![Website game page when winning a round](assets/images/game-page-won-round.webp)
     </details>

-    - If a player wins a round, they are asked whether or not they wish to continue.
-    - If a player does not wish to continue after winning, losing, or drawing a round, or once they reach the last round, they are shown their final score and redirected to the home page.

     <details>
     <summary>Click to view the game page, when a round is lost</summary>